 Provide a short summary in plain language of the proposed project.
 Briefly describe what is being researched, how it is being done and why it is important.
 Focus on the expected impacts and benefits to Canada, beyond research or technology development accomplishments.
-This summary will not be used in the review process.
 It may be used in the CFI's communications products and on its website if the project is funded.